Willamette River Festival History

-2021 marks the fifth year for the Willamette River Festival.
+2023 marks the 7th year for the Willamette River Festival.
 Growing from the idea of a small, one day paddle race, the Festival is now a community wide event, spanning a week-long series of activities, presentations and numerous partners all gathering to celebrate the Willamette river throughout its course between Eugene and Springfield.

 Honoring native cultures became one of the Guiding Principles of the Festival.
-Native Voice have become a primary focal point in the Festival.
-Currently, Esther Stutzman and her family annual engage in the Festival with a traditional invocation, blessing, and public song.
-The Festival has also adopted a formal Land Acknowledgement, with explanation of how and why we are centering the Festival around honoring native peoples.
-The invisibility of Native Peoples has been long enabled by white settlers and current undertones of outdoor recreation.
-The Festival serves to interrupt this process, and build a new way to engaging in outdoor recreation on Native Lands.
+Native voices have become a primary focal point in the Festival.
+Esther Stutzman and her family have annually engaged in the Festival with a traditional invocation, blessing, and public song.
+The Festival has also adopted a formal Land Acknowledgement, with explanation of how and why we are centering the Festival around honoring Native Peoples.
+The invisibility of Native Peoples has been enabled by white settlers and current undertones of outdoor recreation.
+The Festival serves to interrupt this process, and serves to build a new way of engaging outdoor recreation on Native Lands.
 The Festival also utilizes segments of the Whilamut Transportation Crossover Mural (underneath Interstate 5 bridge along the Canoe Canal) as a primary graphic in Festival communications and memorabilia.
 This panel is a large mural depicting Kalapuya life in canoes, crossing the Whilamut area, on the Willamette River.
 The mural artist is Susan Applegate, descendant of the Applegate pioneers.
-The history of Susan and Esther is also another interesting story, and their connection in the Festival, is a way of showing a positive path forward for Native/settler relationships.
+The history of Susan and Esther is also another interesting story; and their connection in the Festival is a way of showing a positive path forward for Native/settler relationships.

 In addition to Indigenous involvement, the Festival partners increase each year.
 Thanks to the City of Eugene and Willamette Riverkeeper as presenting sponsors, the Festival has grown to include many other supporting partners, supporting educational events, art, stewardship opportunities, and inclusion of many other sections of the river beyond just Alton Baker and Eastgate Woodlands Parks.
 As a “can’t miss” hallmark summer event, the Willamette River Festival welcomes communities from across the Willamette Valley and beyond to celebrate #OurWillamette!